cybercongress/cybertensor-developer-docs/docs/subnets/create-a-subnet.md

 ### Step 3.
 Create the subnet

-Register (i.e., create) your new subnet on the testchain using the test TAO you minted from the previous step.
+Register (i.e., create) your new subnet on the testchain using the test PUSSY you minted from the previous step.
 This will create a new subnet on the testchain and give you the owner permissions to it.
 This step is sometimes referred as **purchasing a slot**.

-:::tip Your TAO is returned when subnet is deregistered Subnet registration costs TAO.
-You will get this TAO back when the subnet is deregistered.
+:::tip Your PUSSY is returned when subnet is deregistered Subnet registration costs PUSSY.
+You will get this PUSSY back when the subnet is deregistered.
 :::

 ```bash